agalitsyn/play/55-golang-programming-tasks/xargs.md

 # xargs

-Run `go run main.go --help` for details.
+Run `go run xargs.go --help` for details.
 Also you might want to compile it using `go build`.

 ## Examples